 Finally, you'll need to select all the values & then format the numbers to "date".

-Remember, this process is for grabbing Google algorithm dates from a specific page.
+If you also want to add in the algorithm update descriptions, you can use this too: =TRANSPOSE(QUERY(TRANSPOSE(importxml("https://developers.google.com/search/updates/ranking","//td[@class='ise88CpWulY__summary']")),,10)) Remember, this process is for grabbing Google algorithm dates from a specific page.
 In reality, you can have whichever key dates you like.
 Just remember that you need a list of dates, formatted correctly.

 Create Your Time Series for Traffic/Revenue

 In this example, we're going to assume you want to use Google Analytics (UA, no GA4 here - sorry) to plot a time series of either traffic over time.
-This could be revenue or anything which can be plotted like this - I just want to keep things simple for now.
+This could be revenue or anything that can be plotted like this - I just want to keep things simple for now.